S4Y78C9S/TwitterTweetFilter/README.md

 - To modify not to need restart.
 - Be able to set any user name to hide.
 - Use MutationObserver instead of DOMAttrModified.
+- Store hidden tweets to the other windows for just in case.

 COLLABORATORS